 Green Mobility relies on alternative technologies and raw materials

-The forecast for new electric drive registrations is currently estimated by JP Morgan at around 60% worldwide in 2030, including 40% Hybrid EVs and 20% pure BEVs.
-As long as the charging infrastructure is not yet developed, bridge technologies such as Hybrid drives prevent impending driving bans in large cities and guarantee local pollution-free movement.
-Likewise, huge efforts are being made in the areas of autonomous driving and the networking of vehicles with one another in order to improve the flow of traffic and safety on the roads.
+The forecast for new registrations with electric drive is currently estimated by JP Morgan to be around 60% worldwide in 2030, of which 40% are hybrid EVs and 20% are pure BEVs.
+As long as the charging infrastructure has not yet been expanded, bridge technologies such as hybrid drives can prevent impending driving bans in large cities and guarantee local pollution-free transportation.
+At the same time, very great efforts are being made in the areas of autonomous driving and the networking of vehicles with one another in order to improve the flow of traffic and safety on the roads.